Two distinct regulatory frameworks

 Compliance planning

 Large organisations should integrate ESOS and SECR compliance into unified sustainability reporting workflows.
-The schemes complement rather than compete with each other.

 Looking ahead: Phase 5 alignment

 ESOS Phase 5 planning includes threshold alignment with SECR to reduce regulatory fragmentation.
-This change, originally planned for Phase 4, was deferred to allow focus on enhanced reporting requirements.

 Future alignment may create a more coherent regulatory landscape while maintaining distinct ESOS audit and SECR disclosure functions.